rokucommunity/ropm/README.md

 ```gitignore
 roku_modules
 ```

+## The algorithm
+Running `ropm install` executes the following operations for each package:
+1. For each folder in the ropm package's `rootDir` folder, delete `${rootDir}/<folder_name>/roku_modules/<package_name>` and then copy all of the files from that corresponding folder.
+2. Rewrite function names, function calls, callfunc statements, and component names to have a prefix. (this prevents naming collisions)
+3. Rewrite in-code file references to point to their new locations

 ## Configuring ropm
 You can configure certain characteristics of ropm by specifying ropm options in the `package.json`.